 Regular communication with health care practitioners and examinations by doctors are critical because heart failure can worsen suddenly.
 For example, nurses may regularly call people who have heart failure to ask about changes in weight and in symptoms.
 Thus, they can gauge whether people need to see a doctor.

 People may also go to specialized heart failure clinics.
 These clinics have doctors with expertise in heart failure who work closely with specially trained nurses and other health care practitioners, such as pharmacists, dietitians, and social workers, to care for people with heart failure by teaching self-care skills to people and their caregivers.
 These clinics can also help decrease symptoms, reduce hospitalizations, and improve life expectancy by making sure that people receive the most effective treatments and by teaching people how to fully participate in their care.
 This care complements rather than replaces care provided by primary care doctors.

-If the cause of heart failure is a narrowed or leaking heart valve or an abnormal connection between heart chambers, surgery can often correct the problem.
-Blockage of a coronary artery may require treatment with drugs, surgery, or angioplasty with a coronary stent.
+For example, if the cause of heart failure is a narrowed or leaking heart valve or an abnormal connection between heart chambers, surgery can often correct the problem.
+Blockage of a coronary artery Treatment Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
+The heart muscle needs a constant supply of oxygen-rich blood.
+The coronary... read more may require treatment with drugs, surgery, or angioplasty with a coronary stent.
 Antihypertensive drugs can reduce and control high blood pressure.
 Antibiotics can eliminate some infections.